patxibocos/google-photos-exporter/README.md

     prefixPath:
     # (Optional) Max file size (in MB) to upload.
 In case a file is larger, it will be zipped and splitted
     maxChunkSize:
+    # ID of the item to use as offset (not included)
+    offsetId:
+    # LocalDate pattern to use for the path of the item
+    datePatternPath:
     # Google Photos client ID
     googlePhotosClientId:
     # Google Photos client secret